 Address: https://goo.gl/maps/GbszVAUG4pGARJhy8

-Kyomizu is only about 2km from Kyoto station.
-If you go alone, take bus number 206 in front of the station and get off at Kyomizu Michi stop.
-If you go in a group of 2-4 people, you should choose to take a taxi to save time waiting in line for the bus (40 minutes per trip), and the price is not much more expensive (only about 900 JPY ~ 1000 JPY).
+Kiyomizu is located just about 2km from Kyoto Station.
+If you're traveling alone, you can take bus number 206 from in front of the station and get off at the Kyomizu Michi stop.
+If you're in a group of 2-4 people, it's better to take a taxi to save time waiting in line for the bus (which takes about 40 minutes per trip), and the fare is only slightly more expensive—around 900 JPY to 1,000 JPY.

-When we come to Kyoto, we definitely have to go to Kyomizu once.
-Built in 778, this Buddhist temple has become a symbol of the city, entering the top 20 World cultural heritage sites according to UNESCO.
+When visiting Kyoto, a trip to Kiyomizu is a must.
+Built in 778, this Buddhist temple has become a symbol of the city and is listed among the top 20 World Cultural Heritage sites by UNESCO.

-This temple is located on Otowa Mountain, with a slope filled with shops selling souvenirs, food as well as Kimono rental shops on both sides of the road.
-Let's take a look at a few shops before going to the temple!
+This temple is situated on Otowa Mountain, with a slope lined with shops selling souvenirs, food, and kimono rental stores on both sides of the road.
+Let’s take a look at a few of these shops before heading up to the temple!

 Kimono